Tok-ra/dvz_wmac/readme.md

 1. use different zonation file for ss and oppc period
 2. use same backfill properties as ehm and facies model
 3. use different "rhos" values for heterogenous  H1/H2 units
-4. set max values for alpha (0.25) explicitly
+4. set min/max values for alpha (0.01/0.25) explicitly
+5. add upper/lower boundary of heterogenous permeablity field (0.001/1000 of mean value)
-5. lump the two scripts so we can keep better consistency of caculated hydraulic properties and material types
+6. lump the two scripts so we can keep better consistency of caculated hydraulic properties and material types